 Services recommended by Preditors

-MICHAEL GARRETT should be your book editor of choice:
+MICHAEL GARRETT should be your manuscript editor of choice:

-LOW, AFFORDABLE FEE FOR SUCH IMPRESSIVE CREDENTIALS -- My fee
+LOW, AFFORDABLE FEE FOR SUCH IMPRESSIVE CREDENTIALS -- My editorial fee

 is among the lowest of manuscript editors with comparably strong credentials.